 Welcome

 Jefferson County is currently conducting a planning process that will evaluate alternative solid waste facilities that will cost-effectively provide services to the community for the next 40 years.
-This website is where you can learn why changes are needed, what kind of benefits remodeled, or new solid waste facilities could provide, where they might be located, and how we could pay for them.
+This website is where you can learn why changes are needed, what kind of benefits new solid waste facilities could provide, where they might be located, and how we could pay for them.

 Prior meeting materials are linkeed in the SOLID WASTE FACILITIES TASK FORCE MEETINGS section on this page.